 One of the continuing ways that this subject is affecting my life is as an ongoing reminder of the power of the gospel of God (Romans 1:16) and the Word of God (Hebrews 4:12) to transform lives and situations.
 When things are tough and challenging, and situations seem hopeless, that is never an excuse to ditch God’s Word and ways to ‘try something else’!
 It is a call for faithfulness and trust in God’s Word to accomplish His purposes.
 As Martin Luther put it, in relation to the Reformation, “I simply taught, preached and wrote God’s Word; otherwise I did nothing … the Word did it all.”
 We are so prone to trust in ourselves and our resources, this subject powerfully reminds us to trust in Him alone.

-option in trading 6.
+viagra shop 6.
 Can you recommend any books, articles, websites, or materials on this topic?

 There is, of course, a mountain of good material on this subject.
 Here are some suggestions of things that could be read on this topic.